-One of the best things about Windows 10 is its capable of installing drivers for your external devices like a printer.
-If you run into a problem while using your printer windows has a built in troubleshooter to assist users on fixing issues related to printing devices.
+One of the best things about Windows 10 is it’s capable of installing drivers for your external devices like a printer.
+If you run into a problem while using your printer, Windows has a built-in troubleshooter to assist users in fixing issues related to printing devices.

-But before running the troubleshooter make sure to do basic check first.
+But before running the Troubleshooter, make sure to do a basic check first.

-- Check all the cables and connection to your printer.
+- Check all the cables and connections to your printer.

 - Make sure that your computer detects your printer.

 - If you are using your printer for the first time on your computer, make sure you have the proper drivers installed

 - Check the printer and make sure that the indicator lights are turned on

 If your printer still encounters problems after checking the above, run the printer troubleshooter.